davidhund/shouldiprefix/disclaimer.md

 There are so many super-valuable resources online!
 Things like [CSS3 Please](http://css3please.com/), [can I use](http://caniuse.com) and [HTML5 Please](http://html5please.com).
 But these also will be outdated and incorrect at times.
 For this reason I decided to focus this page on a _tiny subset_ of stuff: prefixes for newer CSS features.

+### Autoprefixer

+You should definitely take a look at [Autoprefixer](https://github.com/postcss/autoprefixer): it parses your CSS and adds vendor prefixes to CSS rules using values from [Can I Use](http://caniuse.com/).
+Like Magic!

 If you are looking for _cross browser CSS3 rules_ you should probably take a look at [CSS3 Please](http://css3please.com/), this page simply attempts to list the prefixes (if any) for newer CSS features in modern browser.

 ## Opinionated